ichen-lab-ucsb/EasyDIVER/README.md

 ![EasyDIVER Logo](logo.png)

-# read-processing-pipeline
+# EasyDIVER pipeline for HTS data pre-processing
-This is the README document for the EasyDIVERS pipeline for processing HTS reads from _in vitro_ selection experiments.
+This is the README document for the EasyDIVERS pipeline for pre-processing HTS reads from _in vitro_ selection experiments.
 The pipeline can be used to process nucleotides or amino acids sequencing data.

 # Usage
 `bash easydiver.sh -i [-o -p -q -r -T -h -a -e]`